Jalen Hurts Player Prop Bets for NFL Week 7 | Philadelphia vs. Las Vegas 10/24/2021

 - In last week's matchup with the Buccaneers, Hurts completed 46.2% of his pass attempts for 115 yards, while throwing one touchdown with one interception.

-- Hurts tacked on 10 carries for 44 yards, averaging 4.4 yards per carry while scoring two touchdowns in the running game.
+- He also ran the ball 10 times for 44 yards, averaging 4.4 yards per carry while scoring two touchdowns on the ground.

-- Hurts has put up 700 passing yards (233.3 per game) and has a 59.5% completion percentage this year (66-of-111) over his last three games, while throwing three touchdowns and two interceptions.

-- He's also rushed 27 times for 121 yards and four touchdowns, averaging 40.3 yards per game.
+- He also has 121 rushing yards on 27 carries with four touchdowns, averaging 40.3 yards per game.

 Hurts' Philadelphia Teammates